you-zhou/notes/dev.md

 ## TAR/TAR.GZ
 TAR is short for Tape Archive.
 It is used to store multiple files in one single file.
 But it is **only** for storing data, **not** compressing it.
+TAR files are often compressed after being created.
+And then the extension would become: tgz, tar.gz or gz.

 * Unix command to open a TAR file without any external programs:
 `$ tar -xvf file.tar`